William Lewis Moody Jr.: Business interests

 In 1907, Moody founded City National Bank.
-He served as President of the bank until he died.
+He was President of the bank until he died.
 In 1953, the bank's name was changed to Moody National Bank in his honor.

 Moody's business interests also included ventures outside of the financial arena.
 In 1923 Moody purchased the Galveston Daily News, the oldest newspaper in Texas, from Alfred H. Belo.
 He later expanded his media interests by acquiring the Galveston Tribune.

 In 1930, Moody founded the National Hotel Company.
 His holdings at one time included the Galvez Hotel in Galveston and the Menger Hotel in San Antonio, Texas.
 In 1931, the company took control of a financially troubled Conrad Hilton's hotels, hiring Hilton to help manage the company.
 The merger later ended with Hilton taking back some of the hotels he had brought to the group.

 Legacy

-In 1942, Moody and his wife set up the Moody Foundation, to which Moody's estate was transferred after his death.
+In 1942, Moody and his wife set up the Moody Foundation, to which a significant portion of Moody's estate was transferred after his death.
 The Foundation awards grants to various civic and environmental causes in Texas.
 The Moodys' daughter Mary helped run the foundation from its inception until her death in 1986, and members of the family are still involved.
-Today the Moody Foundation has grown into a $1.197 billion USD charitable foundation, making grants throughout the state of Texas.
+Today the Moody Foundation has grown into a $2.9 billion USD charitable foundation, making grants throughout the state of Texas.

-The Moody Coliseum in University Park, Texas, as well as Moody Towers on the University of Houston campus, are named after Moody.
+The Moody Foundation purchased naming rights for Moody Coliseum in University Park, Texas, as well as Moody Towers on the University of Houston campus.
+The Foundation provided $1 million (equivalent to $ million today) for the 1965 construction of the William L. Moody, Jr., Engineering Building (since demolished) on the campus of Trinity University in San Antonio.
 Texas A&M University Press publishes a series of books called the "W. L. Moody Jr. Natural History Series".
 At Rice University, one of the endowed chairs is for the W. L. Moody Jr. Professor of Mathematics, currently held by Robert Hardt; past holders include Morton L. Curtis.

-Completed in 2011 the home of "Austin City Limits Live at The Moody Theater," was named after Moody in downtown Austin, Texas.
+In 2011, the Foundation donated $2.5 million for the naming rights at the new home of the long-running "Austin City Limits" series on PBS, located across the street from City Hall in downtown Austin.
+The venue's formal name is "Austin City Limits Live at The Moody Theater," but is informally known as "ACL Live."